coder/retry/README.md

 ## Features

+- Any combination of:
   - Exponential backoff
   - Jitter
-- Bound to context
+  - Bound to contexdt
   - Bound to timeout
-- Bound to attempt count
+  - Limit total attempt count
-- Bound to certain kinds of errors
+  - Retry only on certain kinds of errors
-- Any combination of the above
+    - Defaults to retrying on all errors
 - Retrying net.Listener wrapper

 ## Examples